OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-conditional-formatting.md

 ```
 ### [Data bar](/javascript/api/excel/excel.databarconditionalformat)

 Data bar conditional formatting adds data bars to the cells.
 By default, the minimum and maximum values in the Range form the bounds and proportional sizes of the data bars.
-The `DataBarConditionalFormat` object has several properties to control the bar’s appearance.
+The `DataBarConditionalFormat` object has several properties to control the bar's appearance.

 The following example formats the range with data bars filling left-to-right.